More Questions Answered on Hack University

 Nope, We're not a code school

-Hack Oregon courses are not meant to be an end-to-end bootcamp, but are more like a challenging "finishing school" with a focus on specializations.
-The best way to think of these courses would be like a supercharged job-readiness track to go from feeling like a beginner to being ready work as a professional with real-world, high level project experience.
+Hack University courses are not meant to be an end-to-end bootcamp, but are more like a challenging "finishing school" with a focus on specializations and applied learning through the Hack Oregon project season.
+The best way to think of these courses would be like a supercharged job-readiness track to go from feeling like a beginner to being work ready as a professional with real-world, high level project experience.

-You'll also be part of the Hack Oregon family, which means a network of friends, professionals, and companies who are all connected by a commitment to open data and civic innovation.
+As a Hack University student you'll also be part of the Hack Oregon family.
+Which means a network of friends, professionals, and companies who are all connected by a commitment to open data and civic innovation.

-What's the deal with Beginner, Intermediate, and Advanced options?
+What's the deal with Level I, Level II, and Level III options?

 What's THE TIME REQUIREMENT?

 Each course is 6 instructional hours per week, meeting twice per week on evenings or weekends, and is designed to fit into a busy professional lifestyle.